Nimesh Patel: Career

 After graduating, Patel began working during the day and performing standup at The Stress Factory by night.
-In 2016, he was a finalist in Kevin Hart's Laugh Out Loud Network Pitch Panel at Just for Laughs ComedyPRO.

 In 2015, he was doing standup in Greenpoint, Brooklyn when he was discovered by Chris Rock.
 Patel then joined Rock's writing team for the 88th Academy Awards ceremony.

+In 2016, he was a finalist in Kevin Hart's Laugh Out Loud Network Pitch Panel at Just for Laughs ComedyPRO.

-He also wrote material for Hasan Minhaj's 2017 White House Correspondents' Association Dinner appearance.
-In 2017, Patel began working as a full-time writer for Saturday Night Live, mainly writing jokes for Weekend Update.
+Patel also wrote material for Hasan Minhaj's 2017 White House Correspondents' Association Dinner appearance.
+In 2017, he began working as a full-time writer for Saturday Night Live, mainly writing jokes for Weekend Update.
 In 2018, Patel was nominated for an Emmy Award for Outstanding Writing for his work on SNL.
+He worked for SNL for just one season.

 Patel has appeared on @midnight, Comedy Knockout and Late Night with Seth Meyers.
 He has also featured as a comedy and politics panelist at the Foreign Affairs Symposium at Johns Hopkins University.

 On November 30, 2018, roughly twenty-four minutes into a comedy set, Patel was interrupted and asked to leave by the organizers of cultureSHOCK: Reclaim, an event for Asian representation hosted by Columbia University's Asian American Alliance.

-On October 7, 2020, Patel posted a video of his full Columbia set in response to an article he believed to be untruthful.
+Patel was scheduled to participate in the 2025 Riyadh Comedy Festival, which received negative attention from organizations such as Human Rights Watch; Patel pulled before the start of the festival after "having a change of heart".

 Influences

-Patel's main comedic influences are Chris Rock, Larry David and Patrice O’Neal.
+Patel's main comedic influences are Dave Chappelle, Mitch Hedberg, Chris Rock, Larry David and Patrice O’Neal.

+Personal life

+Patel is a non practicing Hindu.